Assistant Chief Pilot and First Officer

-Carly Davidson, one of Global Air Charters’ two Assistant Chief Pilots, tells about her favorite memory as a GAC pilot – rescuing 40 dogs and cats from Iraq – and how overcoming the COVID pandemic has created family-like bonds between GAC crew members.
-Read on to learn more about Carly.
+Carly Davidson, one of Global Air Charters’ Assistant Chief Pilot and First Officer, tells about her favorite memory as a GAC pilot – rescuing 40 dogs and cats from Iraq – and how overcoming the COVID pandemic has created family-like bonds between GAC crew members.
+Read on to learn more about Carly Davidson.

 Where did you grow up?

 I grew up in Northfield, Minnesota.